jaehyeon-son/jaehyeon-son.github.io/_pages/about.md

 My research interest primarily lies in developing robust agents capable of learning through trial and error.
 This includes:
--   In-context RL, offline RL
+-   in-context RL, offline RL
--   LLM and VLM agents
+-   LLM//VLM agents
--   Continual learning
+-   continual learning

 I am a PhD applicant in this application cycle and will be in Vancouver for NeurIPS 2024 from Dec.
 9 - 16.
 Feel free to connect with me!